 We also were surprised with GIANT portions of a Plant City delicacy- the strawberry shortcake.
 After we each scarfed one of these babies down, we boarded the bus and went straight to dinner.

 Dinner was on Davis Island at a restaurant called Oggi Italian Street Food.
 It was excellent.
 We were introduced to Strawberry Caprese Salad, and a variety of pasta and chicken dishes.
+And wine.
+There was lots of wine.

 My favorite was perhaps this Pistachio Chicken dish (and no, there were no strawberries on this dish).